EUR/USD 1.16187 ▼ 0.05%

 💡 For Middle East Traders: XM's DFSA license is a significant advantage for traders based in the UAE and GCC region.
 DFSA is the financial regulator for the Dubai International Financial Centre, providing a strong local regulatory layer.
 IC Markets does not hold a DFSA license, which may matter if you prefer a broker with local Middle Eastern regulation.

 Verdict on regulation: Both are well-regulated.
-IC Markets and XM each hold two Tier 1 licenses (ASIC, CySEC).
-However, XM's DFSA license is uniquely valuable for Middle Eastern traders, giving it an edge in regional regulatory coverage.
+IC Markets holds two Tier 1 licenses (ASIC, CySEC), while XM holds 9 licenses globally including the same Tier 1 pair plus DFSA, FSCA, and more.
+XM has a clear edge in overall regulatory breadth.
 Both brokers exceed the safety threshold for retail trading.

 Spreads and Fees#